jhzrmx/laragon-lite/README.md

 ![0_1513173700919_01-dashboard.png](https://i.imgur.com/f8rBqSU.png)

 ## How easy?
-- Laragon is very easy to install & upgrade.
-Just download the latest version and click `Next, Next, Next...`
 - Laragon is very easy to use.
 Most of the time it will work out-of-the-box without the need to touch any configuration files.
 - Laragon is very easy to extend.
 You can add other services to your current stack by just extracting them to `Laragon's bin` folder.